Wound Test

 Correct identification of the pathogens in an infected wound is essential for the selection of the appropriate treatment and proper healing.
 Innovative Gx Laboratories offers their Wound Pathogen test to identify a wide range of pathogens using molecular PCR/ RT PCR technology with a sensitivity to detect as few as 1 cell of the pathogen in a patient sample.
 Our Wound Pathogen test also identifies antibiotic resistance present in the pathogens to help with precision treatment.

-The Innovative Gx Wound Pathogen test does not rely on less sensitive culturing techniques and days of waiting for laboratory results.
+Innovative Gx Laboratories (IGx) does not rely on less sensitive culturing techniques and days of waiting for laboratory results.
 We test by using PCR/ RT PCR molecular probes to detect and identify a large panel of pathogens and antibiotic resistance with accuracy and results within 24-48 hours from receipt to our laboratories.